Estimated reading time: 15 minutes

 Passive Income

-Passive income is a system where the money is rolling in while you’re sleeping.
+Passive income is a system where money rolls in while you’re sleeping.

-For example, this blog earns a 5-figure income each year while, and although I work on it the money is still passive if I were to stop blogging today.
+For example, this blog earns a 5-figure income yearly, and although I work on it, the money is still passive if I stop blogging today.

-Owning a home that is fully paid off and you rent it brings in passive income that you can invest to earn even more money.
+Owning a home that is fully paid off and rent brings in passive income that you can invest to earn even more money.

-Investing and earning dividend income can also be classified as passive income because your money is earning you money.
+Investing and earning dividend income can also be classified as passive income because your money earns you money.

 Side Hustles

-Find things to do that will earn you extra money such as blogging, dog-walking, babysitting, tutor, music teacher, etc.
+Find things to do that will earn you extra money, such as blogging, dog-walking, babysitting, tutoring, music teaching, etc.

 Multiple Income Sources

-I believe having multiple income sources is a great way to build wealth which is something we’ve been doing for years.
+Having multiple income sources is a great way to build wealth, which we’ve been doing for years.

-Having this blog is one income source and the other is buying items and selling for higher than we paid.
+Having this blog is one income source; the other is buying and selling items for higher than we paid.

 Financial Communication

-Money talks are a big deal especially when it comes to your family who one day may inherit wealth from you.
+Money talks are a big deal, especially regarding your family, who may inherit wealth from you one day.

 Teaching children from a young age about money management is only the beginning of their journey to modern wealth savings.

-Being prepared about how to handle large amounts of money they may get at some point in their lives is critical for generations to come.
+Being prepared to handle large amounts of money they may get at some point in their lives is critical for future generations.

 Wealth Preparation (Investing in and mentoring your heirs)

-There’s nothing more powerful about generational wealth giving then to prepare your successors for when the time comes.
+There’s nothing more powerful about generational wealth giving than to prepare your successors for when the time comes.

-No matter what your situation entails go through the process of finance, business, and investing with your children.
+No matter your situation, you must go through the process of finance, business, and investing with your children.

-Make sure everyone is on the same page and for those who have no interest that they understand where they stand in the process.
+Ensure everyone is on the same page and those with no interest understand where they stand in the process.

 If there is no suitable family successor for an existing family business, to also plan the liquidation of the business so that you can pass cash on to the heir(s) to grow in a manner that suits them.